Halloween and Horror

 knowledgeable interviewer who keeps Stan on track.
 (Recommended!)

-Superior Firepower: The Making of Aliens (2003) - See The
+Superior Firepower: The Making of Aliens (2003) - See also The

 Beast Within: The Making of Alien (above).
 Both documentaries